bmuna/Employee-Management-System/README.md

 ## Installing and start the frontend(Ui)

-- move to frontend directory : <cd frontend>
+- move to frontend directory :- (cd frontend)

   ### `flutter pub get`

 - to start and run the flutter project

   ### `flutter run`